-As we saw in the last study, the Jewish people put angels “on a pedestal.”
+As we saw in the last study, Jesus Is Superior to Angels, the Jewish people put angels “on a pedestal.”
 They considered angels superior to Moses because in some way the angels participated in the giving of the Law to Moses.
 So the Jews placed angels at the top of the authority structure, above Moses and the rabbis.
 The Holy Spirit desired to make it clear that Jesus is superior to the angels and not inferior.

 The Contrast – First Coming

 So the Holy Spirit starts comparing Jesus to the angels.
 He begins quoting scripture which speak about Jesus’ first coming – His birth, life, death and return to life.
 He uses Old Testament scriptures that refer to Jesus in order to show us what God has said about Jesus and not the angels.

 For to which of the angels did He ever say, “THOU ART MY SON, TODAY I HAVE BEGOTTEN THEE”?
 And again, “I WILL BE A FATHER TO HIM AND HE SHALL BE A SON TO ME”?
 And when He again brings the first-born into the world, He says, “AND LET ALL THE ANGELS OF GOD WORSHIP HIM.”
 Hebrews 1:5-6 (NASB)

 God has never called any angel “My Son” nor has He ever referred to one of them as the “first-born.”
 The title Son of God means Jesus is God.
 Jesus, Himself, makes this clear when He responds to some angry Jews.
 These Jews had accused Jesus of claiming to be God.

 The Jews answered Him, “For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God.”
 John 10:33 (NASB)

 How did Jesus respond?
 Here is His answer . . .